About Time: Model-free Reinforcement Learning with Timed Reward Machines: Problem formulation

-We illustrate two trajectories, $\zeta_1$ and $\zeta_2$, for this example in Figure~\ref{fig:trajectory-example}.
-The figure also summarises, for each trajectory, the induced timed words, the TRM runs, and the resulting discounted returns.
-Both trajectories use the same environment actions but differ in their delay choices, which leads to different behaviour under the TRM.
+We illustrate two trajectories, $\zeta_1$ and $\zeta_2$, for this example in Table~\ref{fig:trajectory-example}.
+The figure also summarizes, for each trajectory, the induced timed words, the TRM runs, and the resulting discounted returns.
+Both trajectories use the same environment actions but differ in their delay choices, which leads to different behavior under the TRM.
 For instance, $\zeta_1$ waits in a ``good'' state $s_1$, whereas $\zeta_2$ waits in a ``bad'' state $s_2$, incurring a higher cost.
-Consequently, in the digital-time setting with $\gamma=0.9$, $\zeta_1$ attains a higher discounted return ($G^{\zeta_1}\!\approx\!6.4$) than $\zeta_2$ ($G^{\zeta_2}\!\approx\!5.1$).
-The exact ordering holds in real-time with the same delays ($\approx\!6.6$ vs.\ $\approx\!5.4$), with the values differing due to accumulating rewards over continuous time.
+Consequently, in the digital-clock setting with $\gamma=0.9$, $\zeta_1$ attains a higher discounted return ($G^{\zeta_1}\approx6.4$) than $\zeta_2$ ($G^{\zeta_2}\approx5.1$).
+The exact ordering holds in real-time with the same delays ($\approx6.6$ vs.\ $\approx5.4$). \end{example}